Realization of stable heat-load reduction on wall using two-species impurity gas injection

 This work was supported by the JSPS KAKENHI "Development of plasma radiation imaging diagnostic in neutron environment" (17K14900) and "Realization of high-sensitivity imaging diagnostics of plasma radiation for divertor detachment research" (19K14689), and was performed by the research group of Dr. Kiyofumi Mukai at NIFS in collaboration with Dr. Hirohiko Tanaka at Nagoya University, Mr. Toshiki Kinoshita and Mr. Hikona Sakai at Kyushu University.

-This research result was published on October 25, 2021 in Nuclear Fusion, a scientific journal published by the International Atomic Energy Agency.
+This research result was published on October 25, 2021 in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency.